 Drysuits are one-piece sealed suits used for cold-water diving below 60°F. They utilize waterproof rubber seals to prevent any water from getting inside the suit – so you stay dry no matter what.
 They cost a lot more than wetsuits, offer less mobility, and are more difficult to put on/ take off.

 Dive boots and gloves are great for cold-water diving – and will also keep your hands and feet well protected from the elements.
 Most are made from the same materials as wetsuits, so they’ll provide a decent level of insulation from the cold.

-Gloves can come in handy when your exploring underwater environments with sharp, craggy features.
-They’ll also provide a good level of grip – so you don’t lose anything important to the sea floor.
+Gloves can come in handy when you’re exploring underwater environments with sharp, craggy features.
+They’ll also provide a good level of grip – so you don’t lose anything important to the seafloor.

-Boots are great for protecting your feet while walking along rocky, shell covered beaches, making them particularly great for shore diving.
-If you’re using open heeled fins, they’ll also prevent chaffing and abrasion from the heel strap.
+Boots are great for protecting your feet while walking along rocky, shell-covered beaches, making them particularly great for shore diving.
+If you’re using open heeled fins, they’ll also prevent chafing and abrasion from the heel strap.

 Life Support Gear

 Life support gear includes regulators, BCD’s, dive computers, and other advanced gear.
 Due to its complex nature, life support equipment is fairly expensive.
 Many divers elect to rent this equipment rather than buying it outright – especially when they’re just starting out.

 Diving regulators are used to control the pressure of breathing gas while diving.
 This means they convert the high-pressure gas in your tank into breathable air.
 Regulators have two ‘stages’ – the first stage being the portion that connects to your tanks, and the second stage being the mouthpiece portion.